 We estimate that since 1991, the year-end rate of exchange for Chilean pesos into US dollars on the informal exchange market has fluctuated between approximately 1.0% below and 5.0% above the observed exchange rate.
-As of December 31, 1999, the rate of exchange for Chilean pesos into US dollars on the informal exchange market was 0.34% above the observed exchange rate, 0.21% above the observed exchange rate as of December 31, 2000 and 0.66% above the observed exchange for Chilean pesos into US dollars on the informal exchange for Chilean pesos into US dollars on the informal exchange rate as of December 31, 2001.
+As of December 31, 1999, the rate of exchange for Chilean pesos into US dollars on the informal exchange market was 0.34% above the observed exchange rate, 0.21% above the observed exchange rate as of December 31, 2000 and 0.66% above the observed exchange rate as of December 31, 2001.
 As of September 24, 2002, the rate of exchange for Chilean pesos into US dollars on the informal exchange market was 1.18% below the observed exchange rate.